stevehamilton1/stevehamilton1.github.io/_posts/2014-3-3-Hello-World.md

 title: Research
 ---

-Sex disparities in diseases are well-documented; however, the the genomic mechanisms behind these sex differences remain unknown.
-Males have been ovsereved to have a higher tendency to develop non-reproductuve cancers and also to die from them compared to females.
-The genomic factors contributing to these disparities are being actively studied, but are still largely unknown.
-My work investigates the role of escape genes in disease sex disparities.
-This is done using comparision analyses that uses large genomic databases and repositories like the Cancer Genome Atlas program (TCGA) and Genotype-tissue Expression project (GTEx).
+There are observed sex disparities in both incidence and mortality for many non-reproductive related diseases that have yet to be explained by environmental or gender differences.
+Research into the genomic mechanisms of sex bias in disease is a relatively new and on going field of study.
+My work investigates the role of sex chromosomes on differing disease response through large scale genomic comparative analyses using repositories like the Cancer Genome Atlas program (TCGA) and Genotype-tissue Expression project (GTEx).

 ## News